JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 Restriction_Finder updated in repository

 Enzyme selection algorithm already works, now i just need to get the set that produces the best results, for a future gel analysis.

+29/06/2017(2)
+Preliminary_report.pdf added to repository

+As suggested by professor Bjorn I will also include the written reports made for the project.